Implementation details

 Implementation

-Our distributed system relies on either a local or a distributed worker pool to manage and execute tasks on multiple machines (see the BackendEngine interface).
+Parfun uses on either a local or a distributed worker pool to manage and execute tasks on multiple machines (see the BackendEngine interface).

 Partition size estimation

-There are multiple ways of determining an optimal partition size, depending on what constraints you wish to optimize.
+There are multiple ways of determining the optimal partition size, depending on what constraints you wish to optimize.
 We designed our partition size estimator so that it finds a partition size that provides decent parallelism without overusing too much computing resources.
 In other words, our estimator will prefer a 10x speedup that requires 15 cores to a 12x speedup that requires 50 cores.

 ../_images/partition_size_estimator_graph_1.png